kartikbhushan/Hacking-Scripts/Packet Sniffer/Readme.md

 # Packet Sniffer
- A Script that Sniffs for HTTP packets and also possible username and passwords entered by the victim   :wink: .
+ A Script that Sniffs for HTTP packets and also possible username and passwords entered by the victim  :scream: .

  **Requirements**